Key Features of the Teacher Development Programme include:

 As part of the programme, participants will be given an opportunity to explore the question ‘who am I?’ as part of their personal development.
 This is based on the premise that ‘before meeting the student I need to meet myself.
 Through this, participants will be given the opportunity to explore and reflect upon their own pedagogic approach and build confidence, skills and attributes of the teacher.

-Throughout the programme, participants will be given the opportunity to explore and reflect on existing practice and personal professional practice.
+Throughout the programme, participants will be given the opportunity to research existing practice and personal professional practice.

 Find out more: